vnsinh921/kubernetes-documents/Install-Kubernetes-Containerd-On-Ubuntu-20.04.md

     ```
 - Containers
+    ```sh
     root@k8s-m01:~# ctr container
     NAME:
     ctr containers - manage containers

     USAGE:
     ctr containers command [command options] [arguments...]

     COMMANDS:
     create           create container
-        delete, del, rm  delete one or more existing containers
-        info             get info about a container
+    delete, del, rm  delete one or more existing containers info             get info about a container
     list, ls         list containers
-        label            set and clear labels for a container
-        checkpoint       checkpoint a container
+    label            set and clear labels for a container checkpoint       checkpoint a container
     restore          restore a container from checkpoint

     OPTIONS:
     --help, -h  show help

     root@k8s-m01:~#
+    ```
 - Task
+    ```sh
     root@k8s-m01:~# ctr task
     NAME:
     ctr tasks - manage tasks

     USAGE:
     ctr tasks command [command options] [arguments...]

     COMMANDS:
-        attach           attach to the IO of a running container
-        checkpoint       checkpoint a container
+    attach           attach to the IO of a running container checkpoint       checkpoint a container
-        delete, rm       delete one or more tasks
-        exec             execute additional processes in an existing container
-        list, ls         list tasks
+    delete, rm       delete one or more tasks exec             execute additional processes in an existing container list, ls         list tasks
     kill             signal a container (default: SIGTERM)
     pause            pause an existing container
     ps               list processes for container
     resume           resume a paused container
-        start            start a container that has been created
-        metrics, metric  get a single data point of metrics for a task with the built-in Linux runtime
+    start            start a container that has been created metrics, metric  get a single data point of metrics for a task with the built-in Linux runtime

     OPTIONS:
     --help, -h  show help

     root@k8s-m01:~#
+    ```